ccao-data/data-architecture/dbt/models/shared_columns.md

   finding no problems with the sale
 - Null: The sale has not been evaluated by our sales validation algorithm or by an analyst reviewer
 {% enddocs %}

-## requires_field_check

-{% docs shared_column_requires_field_check %}
-Analyst determination on whether we need to send someone from the office out to collect further information.
-True in this column suggests that the analyst believes there has been completed work on the home.
-{% enddocs %}

 ## review_json